icon

 Public cloud monitoring

 Public cloud monitoring involves overseeing services hosted by third-party cloud providers like DigitalOcean, AWS, or Google Cloud.
-These providers offer their own monitoring tools (e.g. DigitalOcean Monitoring, AWS CloudWatch, Google Cloud Operations), but third-party tools can provide additional coverage.
+These providers offer their own cloud monitoring tools (e.g. DigitalOcean Monitoring, AWS CloudWatch, Google Cloud Operations), but third-party tools can provide additional coverage.
 Key considerations include resource utilization, scalability, cost optimization, and maintaining security.

 Private cloud monitoring